When The Time Comes

 Choosing a General Cremation

 We work with Family Animal Services because they are wonderful, caring people who will handle your deceased pet with dignity, care, and respect.
 Your pet will be placed in a crematorium along with other deceased patients.
-The cost for a general cremation is based on your pet’s weight and ranges from $48 to $168 (Exotic animals, such as birds and hamsters, may be charged as a lesser rate.).
+The cost for a general cremation is based on your pet’s weight.

 Choosing a Private Cremation

 Choose this option if you would like your pet’s ashes returned to you.
 Family Animal Services will cremate your pet separately and, within about 10 days, mail the ashes to you in a wooden urn.
-The cost for this service is based on your pet’s weight and ranges from $155 to $335.
-They offer a variety of urns and memorials including a clay paw print of your pet for $25; you can visit their website and call them for assistance.
+The cost for this service is based on your pet’s weight.
+They offer a variety of urns and memorials including a clay paw print; you can visit their website and call them for assistance.

 Choosing to Go Directly to a Mortuary